WilsonSayresLab/PcTF_differential_expression/README.md

 5. Obtain reference genome and gene annotation files
 6. Generate genome indexes
 7. STAR: map transcript reads to the reference genome and identify splice junctions
-8. check quality of raw BAM files
+8. Check quality of raw BAM files
 9. Sort BAM files, to be in the same order as the reference for downstream analysis
 10. Mark duplicates, duplicates will not be removed but will be marked for quality checks
 11. Add read groups to BAM files, this done to keep the sample ids organized when creating the merged vcf file
-12. check quality of add read group BAM files
+12. Check quality of add read group BAM files
+13. Merge lanes into one BAM file
-13. Index BAM files
+14. Index BAM files
+15. Check quality of merged BAM file
-14. Identify genes that differentially expressed
+16. Identify genes that differentially expressed
 #### Differential expression figures
 1. Figure 1.
 Comparisons of transcription profiles of three model breast cancer lines (MCF7, BT-549, BT-474) and a control non-cancer line (MCF10A).
 2. Figure 2.
 PcTF-expressing breast tissue-derived cell lines show upregulation of PRC-repressed genes and other genes.